raphideb/raphideb.github.io/content/_index.md

 ---
-title: "Welcome"
+title: "Welcome to my little place on the internet"
 linkTitle: "Home"
 weight: 1
-type: post
 hide_readingtime: true
+geekdocBreadcrumb: false
 ---
 <br>
 <img class="floatimg" src="/bar.jpg" alt="raphis bar" width="60%" height="60%"/>
 <p>
+Hi there!

-You found it, my little place on the internet that, powered by some wizardy, belongs only to me but which I share with everybody.
-I use this space to post stuff I've picked up during the years, mainly PostgreSQL and Oracle related and some other things I have fun with.
+Powered by some github wizardry and the mighty help of vi, I use this space to post stuff I've picked up during the years, mainly PostgreSQL and Oracle related and some other things I have fun with.

-Feel free to contact me if you find any errors or need some clarification.
-Otherwise, grep a coffee and
+Feel free to contact me if you find any errors or need some clarification: <raphi@crashdump.ch>

-have fun ;)
+Otherwise, grep a coffee and have fun ;)
 </p>
 <div style="clear: both;"></div>
 <br>